-Traditional approaches for identifying responders like DNA mutation analysis fall short in predicting all patients who will respond to a specific therapy.
-Other functional drivers of response appear buried deep within tumor biology “dark matter”.
-Although DNA has produced profound precision medicine solutions, and will continue to be important, the low hanging fruit has been picked and there is a need for data that more dynamically possess the biological range to reflect the complexities of response.
+DNA mutational analysis and other traditional approaches for identifying responders fall short in predicting all patients who will respond to a specific therapy.
+Other functional drivers of response appear buried deep within tumor biology “dark matter.”
+Although DNA has produced profound precision medicine solutions, and will continue to be important, the low-hanging fruit has been picked and there is a need for data that more dynamically possesses the biological range to reflect the complexities of response.

-In contrast to static genetic mutations, RNA reflects the inherent expressed traits of a tumor (i.e. the phenotype), encompassing cancer cells, their associated genetic drivers, collaborating entities such as stroma, and the immune environment.
+In contrast to static genetic mutations, RNA reflects the phenotype, which is the inherent expressed traits of a tumor encompassing cancer cells, their associated genetic drivers, collaborating entities such as stroma, and the immune environment.
 This collective ecosystem is the tumor and the immune microenvironment (T(I)ME).

-Today, new treatment approaches such as immunotherapy and other molecularly targeted therapies have begun to change the landscape for cancer treatment.
-This has resulted in dramatic improvements in long term survival rates compared with conventional chemotherapy, but the benefit has only been realized in a subset of patients.
+Today, new treatment approaches such as immunotherapy and other molecular-targeted therapies are changing the landscape for cancer treatment.
+This has resulted in dramatic improvements in long-term survival rates compared with conventional chemotherapy, but the benefit has only been realized in a subset of patients.

 At the same time, many promising cancer therapeutics are failing in late-stage clinical trials.
 However, pronounced effects seen in small numbers of study participants suggest that by better identifying responders we could drive greater success.

-Recent pivotal clinical trials confirm this with higher approval rates (25.9%) for drugs developed using response identifying biomarkers as compared to drugs without such biomarkers (8.4%).
+Recent pivotal clinical trials confirm this with higher approval rates (25.9%) for drugs developed using response-identifying biomarkers compared to drugs without such biomarkers (8.4%).
 (Clinical Development Success Rates: 2006-2015, BIO, Biomedtracker, Amplion)